can cats eat basil?

 Eating grass tends to make cats vomit, and can pose other health problems to cats.

 There are several theories as to why cats eat grass: they aren’t feeling well, they’re having difficulty digesting something, and it is also thought to be a cat behavior inherited from their wild ancestors.
 Make sure to keep pets away from chemically treated lawns and toxic plants.
+If they do accidentally ingest something they shouldn't, call your veterinarian right away.
+Should they require a trip to the emergency room, it can be covered by your pet insurance policy.

 Herbs for happy cats